ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 Initially, the document is empty, and the Undo Stack is a list containing a single element: this empty document.
 The Undo Stack Pointer initially points at this element.

-The document is *parsed* into _formatted ranges_ and _non-formatted ranges_ of characters in the document as follows.
+The document is _parsed_ to give the list of _formatted ranges_ of characters in the document as follows:

 Take the first and second occurrences of formatting chars in the document (if they exist); the positions of these form a formatted range.
 Take the third and fourth occurrences of formatting chars in the document (if they exist); the positions of these form a formatted range; etc until no formatted chars remain.